What is a corporate plan?

 The Minister for Finance may, by written instrument, modify requirements of the Act for an intelligence, security or listed law enforcement agency in relation to preparing and publishing a corporate plan under section 35 of the PGPA Act.
 The responsible Minister needs to write to the Minister for Finance to seek a modification.

-For more information on seeking an exemption from corporate plan reporting requirements, contact Finance at PGPA@finance.gov.au.
+For more information on seeking an exemption from corporate plan reporting requirements under the PGPA Act or Rule, contact Finance at PGPA@finance.gov.au.

 Government Business Enterprises (GBEs)

-GBEs are required to publish a Corporate Plan in accordance with section 16E(3) and (4) of the PGPA Rule.
+Commonwealth entities who are GBEs are required to publish a Corporate Plan in accordance with section 16E of the PGPA Rule.
 This document can take the form of a complete corporate plan, a redacted corporate plan, or a statement of corporate intent.
 The plan must address the minimum requirements as prescribed by the PGPA Rule.
-In doing so it should include sufficient non-confidential or commercially sensitive information to inform how the GBE plans to deliver on its purpose.
-For more information on corporate plan requirements for GBEs see RMG-126.
+In doing so it should include sufficient non-confidential or non-commercially sensitive information to inform how the GBE plans to deliver on its purposes.
+For more information on corporate plan requirements for GBEs see RMG-126 Government Business Enterprises.

 What is a reporting period?